The Temple Israel Community is vast and vibrant. Wherever your passions align, there is a space for you!

 Grief & Loss Support Group (virtual)

 If you are experiencing grief from any type of loss this is a supportive space for you.
 The Grief & Loss Support Group is held every other Tuesday on Zoom and is facilitated by Betsy Mandel-Carley.

-Contact Debbie Jackson, Temple Cares Coordinator, with any questions at email@example.com.
+This group meets on an irregular schedule, please contact Debbie Jackson, Temple Cares Coordinator, with any questions at firstname.lastname@example.org.

 Betsy Mandel-Carley recently retired after 50 plus years as a psychotherapist.
 After graduate work at The University of Chicago, she became licensed as both a Licensed Clinical Social Worker and as a Licensed Marriage and Family Therapist.
 Her practice consisted of working with individuals and couples, helping them understand patterns in their lives, issues with connection, and learning new ways of coping with loss and change.
 This group is not limited to Temple members.